usnistgov/FIPS201/_FIPS201/frontend.md

 #### 4.2.3.2 Biometric Data Record Protection {#s-4-2-3-2}

-The integrity of all biometric data records, except for fingerprint biometric templates for on-card comparison, SHALL be protected using digital signatures as follows.
+The integrity of all biometric data records, except for fingerprint biometric templates for on-card one-to-one comparison, SHALL be protected using digital signatures as follows.
 The records SHALL be prepended with a Common Biometric Exchange Formats Framework (CBEFF) header (referred to as CBEFF_HEADER) and appended with the CBEFF signature block (referred to as the CBEFF_SIGNATURE_BLOCK) [[CBEFF]](../_Appendix/references.md#ref-CBEFF).